lddubeau/saxes/README.md

   converted to ``\u000A`` prior to parsing.
 The optimal code path for saxes is a file in which all end of line characters are already ``\u000A``.

+* Don't split Unicode strings you feed to saxes across surrogates.
+When you naively split a string in JavaScript, you run the risk of splitting a Unicode character into two surrogates. e.g.  In the following example ``a`` and ``b`` each contain half of a single Unicode character: ``const a = "\u{1F4A9}"[0];
+  const b = "\u{1F4A9}"[1]`` If you feed such split surrogates to versions of saxes prior to 4, you'd get errors.
+Saxes version 4 and over are able to detect when a chunk of data ends with a surrogate and carry over the surrogate to the next chunk.
+However this operation entails slicing and concatenating strings.
+If you can feed your data in a way that does not split surrogates, you should do it.
+(Obviously, feeding all the data at once with a single write is fastest.)

 ## FAQ

 Q. Why has saxes dropped support for limiting the size of data chunks passed to